âGreat salespeople are relationship builders who provide value and help their customers win.â â Jeffrey Gitomer

 â

-With this in mind, letâs dive into the words and phrases that will supercharge your sales conversation.
+With this in mind, letâs dive into phrases and words to use in a sales pitch that will supercharge your sales conversation.

 Before you can close a deal, you need your prospect to trust you.
 Without trust, even the best product wonât sell.
-Here are some words that instantly boost your credibility.
+Here are some words to use in sales pitch that instantly boost your credibility and make your sales call script trustworthy.

 1. Guaranteed

-Think about the last time you made a big purchase.
+Think about the last time you bought something big.
 You probably checked the return policy first, right?
 Thatâs because we all hate risk.

 Adding the word âguaranteedâ removes doubt and reassures the buyer that they have nothing to lose.